pivotal/docs-tap/supply-chain/platform-engineering/how-to/install-the-cli.hbs.md

 To start working with Tanzu Supply Chain, there are two Tanzu CLI plug-ins that you must install.

 1. The `supplychain` CLI plug-in is used to author and manage SupplyChains and Components.
-2. The `workload` CLI plug-in use by developers to discover and use the Workloads you authored with the `supplychain` CLI plug-in
+2. The `workload` CLI plug-in use by developers to discover and use the Workloads you authored with the `supplychain` CLI plug-in.

 The Tanzu Supply Chain's initial beta release does not include the installation of the `workload` and `supplychain` CLI plug-ins as part of the plug-in group.